Labour Market and Human Resources (MSc)

 This research-oriented degree programme examines the many aspects of the labour market, the working world and human resources from various perspectives.
 It focuses in particular on an economic and social analysis of the structures, processes and impact of the labour market.
 It has a strong empirical and interdisciplinary perspective.
 Acquisition of subject-specific skills in several disciplines of economics and social sciences is a key aim of the degree programme.

 During their studies, students are quickly introduced to relevant current international research.
 Furthermore, as they are taught a range of methodological skills, they gain the ability to conduct independent empirical analyses.
 They learn to solve problems independently and in a group, and to communicate and implement their solutions.
 Students are taught how to carry out independent academic work and participate skilfully in current discussions of economics and social policy.

-In principle, all applicants with a Bachelor's degree in business and economics are eligible for this degree programme.
-In certain cases graduates with a degree in social sciences may also be admitted.
+In principle, all applicants with a Bachelor's degree in business and economics, and social sciences are eligible for this degree programme.
 More information about admission requirements is available below.
 If you are interested in the degree programme and have a degree in a different subject or a degree from a different university in Germany or abroad, please contact the degree programme coordinator.

 In the first semester students learn the theoretical and empirical foundations in the core subjects.
 Following on from this, in the second semester students take a compulsory interdisciplinary seminar and select five out of a choice of nine modules, giving them an initial opportunity for specialisation.
 In the third semester students select three specialisations according to their interests and career goals.
 The degree programme is completed with the Master's thesis in the fourth semester.